guilhem-martin/go-guerrilla-wiki/Log-rotation-with-logrotate.md

 * `create` create new files with mode, owner, group permissions
 * `su` Use this user to perform all actions

 The secret sauce above is the `postrotate` ... `endscript` section.
 This tells go-guerrilla to re-open the log files after they have been rotated.
-Make sure to change `/var/run/go-guerrilla.pid` to the file where go-guerrilla writes out the pid.
+Make sure to change `/var/run/go-guerrilla.pid` to the file where go-guerrilla writes out the pid (process id).

 Save and check status like this: